 No matter what you call it - Autocase offers software and triple bottom line support for Green Infrastructure (GI), Low Impact Development (LID), Best Management Practice (BMP) stormwater management practices that benefit the community, the site owner and the environment.
-Autocase for Sites values the multiple benefits of GI/LID/BMP to project stakeholders.

 Resilient design still requires a strong business case.
 Green infrastructure has been proven as a complement or replacement for grey infrastructure at the watershed, city-wide, and site level.
-Autocase for Sites compares the benefits and costs to all stormwater project stakeholders.

 Our team of professional graduate-level economists have extensive experience with all kinds of stormwater management projects.
 From feature-by-feature analysis for small urban sites to prioritizing thousands of alternatives city-wide.
-We are ready to offer a helping hand when you need it.

 Our economists can make the business case for new building technologies